 1904 – St. Joseph’s Church, Terenure, Dublin

-Large and relatively uninteresting Gothic revival church started in 1904 but later extended in 1952, leaving the altar in the centre of the long nave, and two main entrance fronts.
-The intended spire was never completed.
+Large and relatively uninteresting Gothic revival church which opened in 1904 but later extended in 1952, leaving the altar in the centre of the long nave, and two main entrance fronts.
+Designed by William Geraty Clayton, who was working for W.H.
+Byrne at this time, the intended spire was never completed.
 The interior contains some fine glass by Harry Clarke notably the crucifixion window.